deepj/ecb-exchange/README.md

 * Include an easy way to download and update the latest values.
 For example a rake task.
 * Make the updating procedure idempotent.
 Eg. such that it can be ran multiple times without it being destructive or adding duplicate records.
-* Write tests preferably with Rspec.
+* Write tests preferably with RSpec.

 ## Requirements

-- Ruby 2.4.2
+- Ruby 2.6.1
 - Bundler
 - PostgreSQL (9.6+)

 ## Run and test

-Setup a database for this prototype using this commands (tested on Mac with installed PostgreSQL 9.6.5 using Homebrew)
+Setup a database for this prototype using this commands (tested on Mac with installed PostgreSQL 11.2 via Homebrew) As a default user is expected default **postgres** user

 ```
-createuser -U postgres mh
-createdb -U postgres -O mh ecb-exchange_development
+createdb ecb-exchange_development
-createdb -U postgres -O mh ecb-exchange_test
+createdb ecb-exchange_test
 ```

 After then, just run these two commands: